 SUBJECT: Market Research for Commerciality Determination Memorandum (MRCDM).

-(FAR 10.002, FAR 2.101, FAR 12.101, DFARS 212.102, DFARS PGI 212.102, and DLAD 12.102 Market research has been conducted prior to solicitation: Solicitation #: (contracting officer insert).
+(FAR 10.002, FAR 2.101, FAR 12.101, DFARS 212.102, DFARS PGI 212.102, and DLAD 12.102

+Market research has been conducted prior to solicitation:

+Solicitation #: (contracting officer insert).
 NSN(s)[/P/N(s)] (if applicable): (contracting officer insert).

 Item/Requirement Description: (contracting officer insert).

+PR#: (contracting officer insert).]

+CHECK FOR PRIOR COMMERCIAL ITEM DETERMINATION (CID):

-PR#: (contracting officer insert).])
-Current CID was made by a DCMA or Military Service contracting officer; memorandum provided to DLA contracting officer is attached (proceed to Part III if checked).
-The DCMA or Military Service contracting officer making the determination is responsible for uploading the memorandum to the DoD Commercial Item Database.)
-Queried DoD Commercial Item Database for same product or service:) No prior CID was located) A prior CID was located (fill-in below information); proceed to Part III if checked.
-Date of CID: Name of Contracting Officer: Contracting Officer email:) Identified other evidence that FAR part 12 procedures were previously used to acquire the same prior contract that relied on DFARS 212.102(a)(i)(B) as basis for utilizing FAR part 12 procedures product or service.
-Check relevant box below and proceed to Part III.
+( ) Current CID was made by a DCMA or Military Service contracting officer; memorandum provided to DLA contracting officer is attached (proceed to Part III if checked).
+The DCMA or Military Service contracting officer making the determination is responsible for uploading the memorandum to the DoD Commercial Item Database.

+- ( ) Queried DoD Commercial Item Database for same product or service: - ( ) No prior CID was located - ( ) A prior CID was located (fill-in below information); proceed to Part III if checked.
+Date of CID: \\\\\\

+Name of Contracting Officer: \\\\\

+Contracting Officer email:

+( ) Identified other evidence that FAR part 12 procedures were previously used to acquire the same product or service.
+Check the relevant box below, Fill in below information, and proceed to Part III.

-) MRCD memorandum (provide contracting officer and date of CID.)
+( ) MRCD memorandum: (provide contracting officer and date of CID.)
+Date of CID: